ZengineHQ/developers/js-api/third-party-services/developing-plugins-with-firebase.md

 ## Authentication

-To get advantage of the already logged in user in Wizehive and authenticate this same user in Firebase, you need to use the [custom login](https://www.firebase.com/docs/security/custom-login.html) method, this method uses a JWT token instead of a username and password.
+To get advantage of the already logged in user in {{site.productName}} and authenticate this same user in Firebase, you need to use the [custom login](https://www.firebase.com/docs/security/custom-login.html) method, this method uses a JWT token instead of a username and password.

 You can get a token to authenticate the current user in Firebase by fetching your plugin data using the `Data` factory.
 The response will contain a `firebaseAuthToken` attribute, this token is generated using the Firebase secret that you set in your "Plugin Settings".